-Loosen the brake switch lock nut while restraining the other one.
-By turning adjusting nut, pull outward the switch to turn the light on or push inward to turn it off.
+- Loosen the brake switch lock nut.

+- Holding brake lever at the lit position. unscrew the switch to put on the light or screw it in to put it out.

-- Tighten the brake switch lock nut while restraining the other one. - Recheck brake light operation.
+- Tighten the brake switch lock nut and recheck brake light operation.